From wastewater to tap: Lessons from Europe's first direct potable reuse scheme

 As the European Water Reuse Regulation takes hold and institutional awareness of DPR grows, projects like WPC Hofstade are set to establish the new standard for water resilience.
 However, for DPR to scale across the continent, technological performance must be paired with transparent regulation and public trust.

-As the USA accelerates DPR adoption to provide drinking water in areas suffering from high levels of water stress, it seems the only barriers remaining are regulations and public trust.
+As the U.S. accelerates DPR adoption to provide drinking water in areas suffering from high levels of water stress, it seems the only barriers remaining are regulations and public trust.
 Namibia has shown that DPR can be a long-term solution to meeting drinking water needs, and as droughts and extreme weather events increase in frequency and severity across Europe, it seems a logical step to explore this technology further.

 About the Author